cmc-corpora/cmc-corpora.github.io/content/series/intro.md

 weight: 10  # Order that this section will appear.

 title: "Conference series"
-subtitle: ""
+subtitle: "International Conference Series on CMC and Social Media Corpora"

 design:
-  columns: '1'
+  columns: '2'
 ---

-*cmc-corpora* (https://cmc-corpora.org) is a series of conferences established in 2013 and dedicated to the collection, annotation, processing, and analysis of corpora of computer-mediated communication (CMC) and social media.
+The International Conference Series on CMC and Social Media Corpora ([*cmc-corpora*](/)) is a series of conferences [established in 2013](/conference/cmc-corpora2013/) and dedicated to the collection, annotation, processing, and analysis of corpora of computer-mediated communication (CMC) and social media.

 The conferences bring together language-centered research on CMC and social media in linguistics, philologies, communication sciences, media, and social